Fire Station #5

-Fire Station #5 is a two-story structure of 10,597 S.F. built to a minimum budget.
-It will contain 9 dorm rooms, a kitchen/dining room, dayroom, watch room, exercise room, lounge and three bays for apparatus.
+Fire Station #5 is a two-story structure of 10,597 S.F. built to a minimal budget.
+It contains 9 dorm rooms, a kitchen/dining room, dayroom, watch room, exercise room, lounge and three bays for apparatus.

-Like all good fire stations, the design is purpose driven, delivering the firefighters to their apparatus in as few seconds as possible.
+Like all functional fire stations, the design is purpose-driven, delivering the firefighters to their apparatus in as few seconds as possible.